 5. Instead of teaching "Stranger Danger" teach kids to trust their instincts and stand up for themselves.

-Teach your child that most people are okay, but there are a few people out there who do bad things, and could hurt her.
+Teaching your child to be afraid of strangers does not actually protect your child.
+Most sexual predators are known to the child.
+Instead, teach that most people are okay, but there are a few people out there who do bad things, and could hurt her.
 She needs to be told explicitly that it is more important to stay safe and to trust herself than to be polite or nice.
 It is okay for her to question, disobey, and even run away from someone whose behavior is making her acutely uncomfortable.

 Predators give signals; your child just needs your support to trust herself in reading them.
 Teach your child what constitutes improper behavior on the part of an adult, for instance, that it is inappropriate for adult strangers to offer children treats or to ask them for directions, and their reaction should be to walk away immediately, and always to fight back and shout "Help me!
 This is not my parent!"
 If she's in a public place and gets worried, teach her to run to a mother with a child, who can generally be counted on to help.

-6. Give your child the tools to prevent sexual abuse.
+6. Give your child the tools to protect them from sexual abuse.

 The statistics are that one out of every three girls will have suffered some unwanted sexual touching by the time she is sixteen.
 But don’t assume